aakers24/THM/Paths/SOC1/SOC1.md

 * KAPE can be run in batch mode by putting all of your commands in a single line in a _kape.cli file in the same directory as kape.exe.
 Then when kape.exe is run as admin it will check for, and if found, execute the commands in the _kape.cli file.

 ---

+### Volatility

+* Volatility is a FOSS tool for memory forensics written in python and using python plugins/modules thus it is cross-platform.
+It is created by the VolatilityFoundation.

+* It is the most popular framework for extracting artifacts from RAM samples/dumps.

+* Volatility3 is the most recent version and uses python3 while the volatility2 versions use python2.
+The syntax changed between versions.
+As volatility has been around a long time, it is commonplace to see volatility2 syntax when looking through references and this should be kept in mind.

+* Some ways of extracting the memory dumps themselves include -

+    * FTK Imager
+    * Redline
+    * DumpIt.exe
+    * dd / win32dd.exe / win64dd.exe
+    * Memoryze
+    * FastDump

+    * Most of these tools will output a .raw file.

+    * Grabbing this information from a VM is generally done by collecting a file on the host machine.
+Depending on the hyperviser the filetype/extension may differ -

+        * Hyper-V (wsl uses this) - .bin
+        * VirtualBox - .sav (partial) VolatilityFoundation has a wiki page on getting a full dump in the Volatility GitHub repo
+        * VMWare - .vmem
+        * Parallels - .mem

+* Volatility has an `imageinfo` plugin to help identify images if you are just given a file and don't know what system it came from.
+The `windows.info`, `linux.info`, and `mac.info` plugins help by running the image through them and seeing what they say.

+* Syntax - `python3 vol.py -f <memory file> <os>.<plugin/module/package>`

+* `pslist`, `pstree`

+* `psscan` - Rather than a regular pslist, this searches for data structures resembling _EPROCESS.
+This can find hiding processes than unlinked themselves from the pslist, but also can return false positives.

+* `netstat` - If this is too unstable, there are other tools to help extract PCAPs from memory dumps such as bulk_extractor.

+* `dlllist`

+* `malfind` - Scans the heap to find processes that have the executable bit set (RWE or RX) and/or no memory-mapped file on disk (fileless malware).

+* `yarascan` Checks the memory against Yara rules.

+* Checking for evasion techniques -

+    * Hooking -

+        * Types include -

+            * SSDT Hooking - System Service Descriptor Table

+            * IRP Hooking - I/O Request Packet

+            * IAT Hooking - Import Address Table

+            * EAT Hooking - Export Address Table

+            * Inline Hooking - Intercepting/hooking calls to target functions

+    * `ssdt` - This plugin searches for ssdt hooks in the memory dump.
+Since ssdt hooking can be done for legitimate purposes, it may be a cumbersome task to identify any threat actors in the output.
+It may be better to find IOCs elsewhere and use this for correlation.

+    * `modules` - Dumps all kernel modules.
+Can be hidden from.

+        * `driverscan` - Can help find those missed by modules plugin.

+    * `modscan`, `driverirp`, `callbacks`, `idt`, `apihooks`, `moddump`, `handles`, `memmap`

+* It is possible to have an output file of a volatility command you run by using the -o option.

+    * Some of the modules output a file and you can use other utilities to get information out of them.
+E.g. Using the memmap plugin yields a .dmp file and using `strings` and `grep` it is possible to extract some information.

+* The `--help` option also contains a list of many inbuilt plugins.

+---